phkaiser13/PeitchGIT/README.md

 ## 📜 License

-`gitph` is distributed under the terms of the Apache License 2.0.
+`phgit` is distributed under the terms of the Apache License 2.0.

 See [LICENSE](https://www.google.com/search?q=LICENSE) for more information.